ragehegy/flask-react-crud-api/README.md

 python app.py
 ```

+You can pre-load all the data in the csv into the database module by sending an empty POST request to `http://localhost:3000/load_csv_into_mongodb`

 ## How it works

 visit `http://127.0.0.1:3000` or `http://localhost:3000` and you should be able to see the table component created in React.